Devoted to a Thriving District 8

 Raised by a single mother and grandmother, in New York, who were very involved in the community, especially education and real estate.
 I was taught to ask questions, do your research, and speak up.
 Being a District Representative on the Greater Park Hill Community board for several years, has provided me with the opportunity to formally act on issues such as, zoning provisions for neighborhoods, true public parks, traffic safety and mobility.

 Park Hill, Stapleton, Montbello and East Colfax are neighborhoods facing individual growing pains.
-Park Hill is an urban and historic community facing issues of how to preserve its safe and close-knit community within a growing urban environment.
-Stapleton, is the “new kid on the block” stretching and expanding, trying to manage a growing population of families with all of the amenities.
-Montbello has many basic needs like, mobility for all residents, effective public transportation, maintain and expand housing, and full service grocery store for fresh produce.
-East Colfax is working towards becoming a thriving community, retaining its views of the Front Range while revitalizing the business districts, housing, and transportation. [map]
+Park Hill is a 100 yr old community facing issues of how to preserve its history and diversity.
+Stapleton, is about 20 yrs old stretching and expanding, trying to manage schools, neighborhood planning and a growing population.
+Montbello has basic needs going unmet, working to secure a fresh food grocery, access to clinics for its aging residents, and accessible/affordable public transportation.
+East Colfax is working towards becoming a thriving community, retaining its views of the Front Range while revitalizing mixed use districts. [map]